Abandoned & Little-Known Airfields

 The 1976 USGS topo map depicted Chipley Municipal Airport as having 2 perpendicular runways.

-It depicted Chipley as having a single north/south paved 2,300' runway.
+It depicted Chipley as having a single north/south paved 2,300' runway, with the field having been paved at some point between 1966-76.

 Lindy Kirkland recalled of the Chipley Airport, “I flew from it several times with a friend in the summer of 1981.